Discussing Torah matters because the Torah matters

 Part I: The 8 Blessings, The 8 Curses & Their Symmetry

 Have you ever connected the blessings and curses pronounced by Jesus on two mountains?
 The blessings are found in Matthew 5; the curses are found in Matthew 23.
 If you put them side by side, it’s like hearing a truth in stereo.
-Let’s run through them in order as they were written by Matthew.
+Let’s run through them as they were ordered by Matthew.

 Blessing and curse #1: